Ontario’s Long Nose Gar

 "Whoa, wait a second," I wondered out loud.
 "If the season hasn't opened yet, what are you guys doing catching muskies?"

 "No, not muskies," Wally chuckled, "long nose gar.
-They've been on my bucket list forever and now I can cross them off.
-But, what an amazing fish to catch.
+They've been on my bucket list forever, and now I can cross them off.
+But what an amazing fish to catch.
 What a blast."

 Okay, gotta' confess: long nose gar has been on my bucket list for a long time, too.
-I've always thought they gave new meaning to the term "big toothy critters" and by the time I hung up from chatting with Robins, they'd moved right up to the top of the list.
+I've always thought they gave new meaning to the term "big toothy critters," and by the time I hung up from chatting with Robins, they'd moved right up to the top of the list.
 Listening to my friend burble, prattle and coo about his adventure, I have to confess, too, that I was more than a little jealous.

-But, because the fascinating fossil fish from the late Cretaceous era that looks like supporting characters in the movie, Jurassic World, seek out the warmest, weediest back bays and coves, and because they're somewhat secretive, most anglers don't even know they exist, let alone have caught them.
+But, because the fascinating fossil fish from the late Cretaceous era that look like supporting characters in the movie, Jurassic World, seek out the warmest, weediest back bays and coves, and because they're somewhat secretive, most anglers don't even know they exist, let alone have caught them.

 "Gar spawn in late spring and early summer," says guide Rob Jackson, who runs RJnBirdees Outdoor Adventures and until recently held the Ontario record (20.10 pounds) for the biggest gar landed.
 "They gather in weedy areas where the adhesive eggs can cling to stalks of grass.
-On average, a female gar lays about 3,000 eggs per pound of body weight, so a 15-pound fish will lay upwards of 45,000 eggs."
+On average, a female gar lays about 3,000 eggs per pound of body weight, so that a 15-pound fish will lay upwards of 45,000 eggs."

 Longnose gar, like this beauty that fishing guide Rob Jackson is holding, is a fascinating fish from the late Cretaceous era that are found in Ontario south of the line from Sault Ste.
 Marie to Lake Temiskaming.
 (Photo credit: Gord Pyzer)